Ideology of the Chinese Communist Party: Socialist civilization

 Deng first used the term in 1979, to denote the need to develop a material civilization as well as a spiritual civilization.
-Analyst Nicholas Dynon believes it may have been introduced to placate the conservatives within the party, Deng's way of reassuring them that socialism was not be abandoned.
+Analyst Nicholas Dynon believes it may have been introduced to placate the conservatives within the CCP, Deng's way of reassuring them that socialism was not being abandoned.
 "Socialist civilization" was to replace class struggle as the main engine of progress, a worldview seen as more harmonious and cooperative.
 "Socialist Spiritual Civilization" was launched in the early 1980s to protect the party from foreign, corruptive influences but also to protect the CCP's policy of reform and opening up.
 While the two terms, "material" and "spiritual" civilizations, were added to the party constitution at the 12th National Congress, the terms and their meanings were hotly debated.
 For instance, Zhao Yiya, the editor-in-chief of the Liberation Army Press, criticized Hua Yaobang's speech to the 12th National Congress, noting that both material and spiritual elements contained "class character" as well as cultural elements.
 Material civilization was less contested, and it maintained close links to the Marxist view of economic development and the mode of productions, and the view that the material is the basis of the superstructure.
 On this, Deng was a classical Marxist who believed that the material served as the basis; "when people's material wealth progresses, their cultural aspects will rise as well [and] their spiritual aspects will change considerably".
 Under the banner of spiritual civilization, the CCP would promote patriotic spirit, collectivism and the four haves.
 By the mid-1980s, Deng became concerned that material civilization was getting more attention than spiritual civilization; he said "the one is tough [material civilization] while the other is soft [spiritual civilization]."
 The 6th plenary meeting of the 12th Central Committee adopted the "Resolutions on the guiding principles for developing a Socialist Spiritual Civilization" under the slogan "In grasping with two hands, both hands must be firm".
 Deng's Spiritual Civilization continued using much of the old Maoist vocabulary and slogans, such as "five stresses, four goods and three loves", "study Lei Feng" and "serve the people".
 In a radical break from the past, Deng ended the Maoist emphasis on antagonism and contradiction in Chinese socialist thought.